Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Using a stand mixer, or a large mixing bowl and a handheld mixer on medium-high speed, cream the softened butter for 30 second to 1 minute.
+• Using a stand mixer, or a large mixing bowl and a handheld mixer, on medium-high speed, cream the softened butter for 30 seconds to 1 minute.

 • Add brown sugar and continue mixing on medium-high for 1 minute.